-Scholars in grade 2-12 will be required to use a daily agenda to write their homework in, reinforcing the idea of teaching our scholars responsibility.
+Students in grades 2-12 will be required to use a daily agenda to write their homework in, reinforcing the idea of teaching our students responsibility.

 The agenda should be the first place to check for homework and feedback from teachers.
-As a backup, teachers of scholars in grades 2-12 will post homework for the upcoming week.
 Please be advised that assignments may change from day to day and will be updated as needed.
 Parents are encouraged to check daily for any changes.